mahmouddahaby/ITI-Crowd-Funding-App/README.md

 # ITI-Crowd-Funding-App

-### This is a Django-based web application that allows users to create and donate to crowdfunding campaigns.
+### This is a Python-based application that allows users to create and donate to crowdfunding campaigns.
 -------------------------------------------

 ### Installation